Openpanel-dev/openpanel/README.md

 ### Speed/Benchmark

-As of today (2023-12-12) I have more then 1.2 million events in PSQL and performance is smooth as butter 🧈.
+As of today (~~2023-12-12~~ 2024-01-16) I have more then ~~1.2~~ 2.8 million events and 20 thousand profiles in postgres and performance is smooth as butter\* 🧈.
 Only thing that is slow (2s response time) is to get all unique events.
 Solved now with cache but can probably make better with `indexes` and avoid using `distinct`.

+\* Smooth as butter is somewhat exaggerated but I would say it still fast!
+It takes 1.4 sec to search through all events (3 million) with advanced where clause.
+I think this performance is absolutly good enough.

 ### GUI

+- [x] Fix design for report editor
+- [x] Fix profiles
+  - [x] Pagination
+  - [x] Filter by event name
+- [x] Fix [profileId]
+  - [x] Add events
+  - [x] Improve design for properties and linked profiles
+- [x] New design for events
+- [ ] Map events to convertions
+- [ ] Map ids
+- [x] Fix menu links when projectId is undefined
 - [x] Fix tables on settings
 - [x] Rename event label
 - [ ] Common web dashboard